amnatahir06/amnatahir06/README.md

 # Hi, I'm Amna Tahir 👋

-AI & Machine Learning Enthusiast | Python Learner | Data Analysis
+Web Developer | Python

 ---

 ## About Me
-I’m learning Artificial Intelligence and Machine Learning with a focus on strong fundamentals and hands-on practice.
+I’m learning web development with a focus on building practical and user-friendly websites.
-I enjoy working with Python, exploring datasets, and turning ideas into small, practical projects.
+I enjoy working with code, exploring new technologies, and turning ideas into real web projects.

 ## What I’m Learning
-- Python for data handling and automation
+- HTML, CSS, and JavaScript for building websites
-- Data analysis (cleaning, exploration, visualization)
+- Python for backend development
-- Machine learning basics (training & evaluating models)
+- Responsive web design
 - Git & GitHub for project management

 ## Tools & Tech
-- Python, Jupyter Notebook
+- HTML, CSS, JavaScript
-- Pandas, NumPy, Matplotlib
+- Python
-- Scikit-learn (learning)
+- VS Code
 - Git & GitHub

 ## Goals
-- Build beginner-friendly ML projects step by step
+- Build modern and responsive websites
-- Improve problem-solving and coding consistency
+- Improve problem-solving and coding skills
 - Maintain clean and organized repositories on GitHub